wizards-of-lua/wizards-of-lua/docs/_modules/Block.md

 ---
 {% include module-head.md %}

-A Block is a basic unit of structure in Minecraft.
+The Block class is a basic unit of structure in Minecraft.

 {% include module-body.md %}